 Students need to provide their own suitable, black dancewear and sport uniform to rehearse in during practical classes.
 Students need to use their own devices to listen to music, video themselves for composition tasks and theory work.
-All students are required to provide their own Dance Journal (A4 - art style).
+All students are required to provide their own Dance Journal (A4 - art style) and dance blacks for assessment tasks.